 Perhaps the most prestigious of these specializations is homicide.
 Homicide detectives are charged with investigating murders and aggravated assaults when it is likely that the victims will die.
 Homicide detectives also investigate suicides because these must be treated as homicides until evidence suggests otherwise.
 These detectives are usually seasoned veterans who have honed their investigative skills through many years of education, training, and experience and have generally proven themselves as investigators of other types of crime before moving up to homicides.
-Because of the seriousness of these crimes and the lack of exigent circumstances when victims are already dead, homicide detectives have a greater role than other investigators in initial crime scene investigations.
-Their deliberate attention to detail is crucial to solving our most serious crimes.
+Because of the seriousness of these crimes, homicide detectives have a greater role than other investigators in initial crime scene investigations.
+Their deliberate attention to detail is crucial to solving the most serious of crimes.

 Crime Scene Investigator

 Over the last several decades, crime scene investigators (or “criminalists”) have evolved as a specialty apart from regular detectives.
-In some agencies, these are full-fledged police officers who have received special training in criminalistics, but increasingly these are civilians with degrees in biology and/or chemistry as well as highly specialized training in processing crime scenes.
-Particularly important are the identification and proper handling of trace evidence—i.e., hairs, fibers, fingerprints, blood, and other evidence that are the result of physical contact at crime scenes.
-Often just a “trace” of this evidence is left behind, but even the smallest piece of evidence, particularly blood or semen that is subject to DNA analysis, can be crucial to solving a case.
-This specialty has developed in recent years in conjunction with scientific advances that require expertise beyond that of regular police officers and detectives, and colleges and universities have created specialized degree programs to meet this need.
-People who are interested in this specialty would do well to seek out degree programs in forensic science that combine criminal justice education with courses in the natural sciences.
+In some agencies, these are full-fledged police officers who have received special training in criminalistics, but increasingly these are civilians with degrees in biology and/or chemistry and highly specialized training in processing crime scenes.
+Particularly important are the identification and proper handling of trace evidence, i.e., hairs, fibers, fingerprints, blood, and other evidence, that are often left behind at crime scenes.
+Often just a “trace” of this evidence is left behind, but even the smallest piece of evidence, particularly blood or semen that can be analyzed for DNA, can be crucial to solving a case.
+This specialty has developed in recent years in conjunction with scientific advances that require expertise beyond that of regular police officers and detectives, so colleges and universities have created specialized degree programs to meet this need.
+People who are interested in this specialty should seek out degree programs in forensic science that combine criminal justice education with courses in the natural sciences.

 State police troopers have a broader geographical jurisdiction than city police officers and county sheriffs’ deputies, but their duties are similar.
 They focus much more on traffic enforcement, but they are still commissioned peace officers who provide comprehensive law enforcement services.
 In some states, patrol and investigations are broken out into separate divisions.
 For instance, the Texas Department of Public Safety has a Highway Patrol Division that is responsible for traffic and criminal law enforcement in rural areas and the Texas Rangers Division (the oldest state police agency in the US) that handles criminal investigations.6 There is considerable variation in rank structures and career progression in state police agencies, but they are hierarchical quasi-military organizations with time-in-rank promotional schemes that are very similar to those already discussed.